 This goes for all cell phone activity while driving, which is the leading cause of driver distraction.
 Even taking your eyes off the road for the 10 seconds it takes to read a text message can be a life or death decision, especially if travelling on a highway.

 If you’ve come to rely on your phone for finding your destination or for playing music, a hands-free device which attaches to your vents or some other part of your console can make a considerable difference.
 Worst case scenario—you may need to pull off the road for a moment while you plug your destination into your navigation app.

 Get You Sleep

 You may have resolved to fit more sleep into your schedule already.
 As it relates to car accidents, feeling tired can have similar results as intoxicated driving when behind the wheel: after a day without sleep, a person’s driving abilities are comparable to someone with an alcohol level of 0.1.
 With one-in-three drivers admitting to falling asleep at the wheel, it will be well worth it to find an extra hour to commit to sleeping.

 It should come as no surprise that your chances of causing an accident go up precipitously when tailgating.
 If you are following too close to a non-passenger vehicle such as a bus or tractor trailer, your chances are even higher because such vehicles tend to stop unexpectedly and take much longer than your vehicle does to come to a stop.

 It’s well worth it to take the time and consider how you might practice safer driving this year.
 It could end up saving your life, along with the headache of dealing with a car accident.

-If you were on the receiving end of a car accident, The Law Offices of Jacob Emrani has handled countless such claims all over Los Angeles and can fight to recover the financial damages you need to begin putting your life back together if you were seriously injured.
+If you were on the receiving end of a car accident, our personal injury attorneys in Los Angeles & Orange County have handled countless such claims all over Los Angeles and can fight to recover the financial damages you need to begin putting your life back together if you were seriously injured.
 Call the firm today and discuss your case: (888) 952-2952.